-Dr. Cizek is a Clinical Associate Professor in the Department of Communication Sciences and Disorders at the University of Houston.
-She supervises graduate students in the University Speech, Language, and Hearing Clinic, a training facility of COMD.
+Laura Cizek, Ed.D. is a clinical associate professor in the department of communication sciences and disorders at the University of Houston.
+She supervises graduate students in the University Speech-Language-Hearing Clinic, a training facility for COMD students.
 She coordinates speech and hearing screenings in the community and leads the clinical team that serves adults who want to change how they speak.
 She teaches Speech Sound Disorders to graduate and undergraduate students as well as the capstone course, Clinical Procedures, to undergraduate and post-baccalaureate leveling students.
 Dr. Cizek is a double alum of UH by earning her master of arts degree in COMD in 1999 and her educational doctorate in leadership in 2019.

-- B.S.
-Communication Sciences and Disorders, University of Texas
+- B.S., Communication Sciences and Disorders, The University of Texas

 - Clinical Practicum (COMD 7391)